barbell-math/util/src/argparse/README.md

 ## Argument Config Files

-In case the list of arguments that a program needs gets very large an argument config file format is provided out of the box.
+An argument config file format is provided out of the box for the case where the list of arguments a program needs gets very large.
 This argument config file provides a place to put arguments and allows for a basic form of grouping.
 The `--config` long argument name is a reserved name and will be available to every argparse parser.
 It is used to specify a path to an argument config file, as shown below.

 ```
 # Both an equals sign and a space are allowed